alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 ### Our Aims

-**(1).** To spread Islamic Monotheism, Prophetic Sunnah, and presenting the pure Islamic teachings.
+**(1).** Clarity: To present the pure teachings of Islam, rooted in Tawheed and the authentic Sunnah.

-**(2).** To enrich the viewers' knowledge and dispel ignorance, for seeking knowledge and asking the scholars is prescribed in Islam.
-And indeed the cure for ignorance is to question and to learn as the Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^13]
+**(2).** Education: To provide a remedy for ignorance by promoting the pursuit of sacred knowledge.
+We uphold the Prophetic principle that the cure for ignorance is to ask and to learn, fulfilling the obligation of knowledge-seeking upon every Muslim.

+The Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^13]

 And he ﷺ said, **“Verily, the only cure for ignorance is to ask questions.”** [^14]

 Allah Ta'ala says: **“So ask those who possess knowledge if you do not know”** (Quran, an-Nahl [16]:43)

-**(3).** To increase the awareness of Muslims about the mission of Islam.
+**(3).** Awareness: To awaken a deeper understanding of the Islamic mission within the hearts of the Ummah.

-**(4).** To refute the lies, distortions, and bidahs (innovations in religion), and to warn the people against it.
+**(4).** Preservation: To safeguard the religion by refuting falsehoods and warning against distortions and bid’ah (innovations) that deviate from the Prophetic path.

-**Finally**, may Allah Ta'ala grant us success and make us steadfast in adhering to the truth and the path of guidance.
-May Allah bless our Prophet Muhammad ﷺ, his family and companions.
+**Finally**, We ask Allah, the Most High, to grant us success and to keep us steadfast upon the truth and the path of guidance.
+We pray that He allows us to remain firm in our adherence to His religion until we meet Him.
+May the peace and blessings of Allah be upon our Prophet Muhammad, and upon his family and all of his companions.

 ---
 [^1]: Muslim 16